The Impact of Emergency Notification Software for Airports

 In early November of 2013, the Los Angeles Airport experienced a shooting in terminal three, which killed one TSA agent and injured several others.
 An internal LAX’s review found that “officials had an inadequate emergency alert and warning system, failed to focus on incident command basics and fell short in communicating to passengers”.
 The review also identified that “there needs to be a continuing emphasis on incident command basics and that public mass notification at the airport ‘was lacking.”

 AlertMedia understands the importance of having a robust public mass notification system in airports.
-Our system allows emergency coordinators to use any device, enabling them to be anywhere they need to be during the situation.
-Older systems require you to be at your computer but AlertMedia understands that during emergency situations you cannot remain at your desk.
+Our system allows emergency coordinators to use any device, enabling them to send notifications from anywhere during a critical event.
+Older systems require you to be at your computer, but AlertMedia understands that during emergency situations you cannot remain at your desk.

 With AlertMedia airports and companies alike can communicate successfully during emergencies, when inefficient communication could cause negative outcomes.